Want clear guidance on digital archives for everyone in archaeology? We're working on it.

 We hope the Work Digital / Think Archive documents achieve three main things:

 This guidance can be seen within the wider context of digital data management in research projects, ensuring that the standards of archaeological research undertaken across all sectors is in line with current practice and expectations.

-The project is not finished yet and we hope to be making the guidance more accessible and usable by developing webpages, training and toolkits that help us all manage digital data better.
+The project is not finished yet and we are currently making a web based resource to include guidance, resources and tools to help us all manage digital data better.
 And whilst the requirement to provide a stable, accessible and organised archive from archaeological projects is unlikely to change, the way we collect, manage and store data will.

 As such, the content of the Work Digital / Think Archive documents will be updated as people start to use it and provide feedback, as we develop better ways to access the guidance, and as technology and archive practices develop.